 If you are currently dealing with the legal aftermath following the passing of a loved one, Attorney Dean Patrick can provide the assistance and support that you need as an estate is guided through the Michigan probate courts.

 Have any more questions?
 Ready to get started?
-Contact Dean E. Patrick at his Southfield office at (248) 663-2566, or click here to learn more or arrange your free initial consultation.
+Contact Dean E. Patrick at his Southfield office at (248) 663-2566, or click here to learn more or arrange your consultation initial consultation.
 Our staff is available 24/7 to answer any questions and help you with your legal matters.